 Super welterweight boxing rankings: Who is the best super welterweight boxer?

-In January 2017, Lara became WBA and IBO unified super welterweight champion after knocking out Yuri Foreman.
+In January 2017, Lara became WBA and IBO super welterweight champion after knocking out Yuri Foreman.
 After successfully defending the belt against previously undefeated Terrell Gausha, he lost the belts in a close split decision to Jarrett Hurd.
-He would regain the WBA regular championship after beating Roman Alvarez and the IBO belt in his most recent bout against Greg Vendetti.
+He would regain the WBA regular championship after beating Roman Alvarez and the IBO belt in his bout against Greg Vendetti.
+In addition to his two super welterweight belts, Lara now holds the WBA regular title at middleweight winning via first-round knockout in April.

 1. Jermell Charlo

-No fight has the resume or championship pedigree close to Jermell Charlo in the super welterweight division.
+No fighter on this list has the resume or championship pedigree close to Jermell Charlo in the super welterweight division.
 He won his first world championship in May 2016 when he beat John Jackson for the WBC Super Welterweight title.
 He successfully defended the belt three times, including wins against Erickson Lubin and Austin Trout, before losing the belt in a controversial unanimous decision loss to Tony Harrison.
 He would regain it after beating Tony Harrison in a rematch by 11th round TKO.
 Charlo would go on to unify the WBC title with the WBA and IBF belts after knocking out Jeison Rosario in the 8th round.
+Following a draw in an incredible unification bout against Brian Carlos Castano, fans are looking forward to a potential rematch between the two.